 As the carpet was ready to come up and before the new floor was down, we removed most of the RV booth and table for this remodeling project (even though I wasn’t sure we’d ever see it back together the same again).

-RV Booth Disassembly, Prep & Painting
+RV Booth Disassembly, Prep, and Painting

-We found the easiest thing to remove was the RV booth table top.
+We found the easiest thing to remove was the RV booth tabletop.
 By unscrewing eight fat screws, it came right off the wall without a problem.

 PRO TIP for Any Disassembly Project

-Next, we moved on to removing the seating, and decided to leave the left base in place, as it was housing a bunch of seat belts, electric components, and ventilation tubes that made us nervous- plus it was strangely bolted to the side of the refrigerator.
+Next, we moved on to removing the seating, and decided to leave the left base in place, as it was housing a bunch of seat belts, electric components, and ventilation tubes that made us nervous—plus it was strangely bolted to the side of the refrigerator.

 Not things we felt comfortable messing with!